Hong Kong SAR

 Taxes paid on corporate profits are generally not deductible for the purpose of calculating the assessable profits.
 The HKIRD may consider a foreign tax that is not calculated by reference to profits as deductible under the general deduction provision.

-Where foreign taxes were charged on (1) interest income or gains from the sale of a certificate of deposit or bill of exchange are deemed to be subject to profits tax in Hong Kong SAR or (2) certain percentage of gross income without deduction for outgoings and expenses (e.g. withholding taxes on royalties and service fees), a deduction is allowed for foreign taxes of substantially the same nature of Hong Kong profits tax paid in respect of the same income in the following situations:
+Where foreign taxes were charged on (i) interest income or gains from the sale of a certificate of deposit or bill of exchange that are deemed to be subject to profits tax in Hong Kong SAR or (ii) a certain percentage of gross income without deduction for outgoings and expenses (e.g. WHTs on royalties and service fees), and the same income is also subject to profits tax in Hong Kong SAR, a deduction is allowed for foreign taxes of substantially the same nature of Hong Kong profits tax paid in respect of the same income in the following situations:

-- For non-HK residents, deduction is allowed for the foreign taxes paid in another jurisdiction, provided that the taxpayer had taken all foreign tax minimisation steps (i) in the jurisdiction where the income is received or receivable (i.e. source jurisdiction) and (ii) in the residence jurisdiction of that person, including any double tax relief available.
-If relief of the amount of foreign taxes paid in the source jurisdiction is available in the residence jurisdiction of the non-resident person after taking all the foreign tax minimisation steps, the deduction in Hong Kong will limit to the portion of foreign taxes that are not entitled to relief in the residence jurisdiction.
+- For non-Hong Kong residents, deduction is allowed for the foreign taxes paid in another jurisdiction, provided that the taxpayer had taken all foreign tax minimisation steps (i) in the jurisdiction where the income is received or receivable (i.e. source jurisdiction) and (ii) in the residence jurisdiction of that person, including any double tax relief available.
+If relief of the amount of foreign taxes paid in the source jurisdiction is available in the residence jurisdiction of the non-resident person after taking all the foreign tax minimisation steps, the deduction in Hong Kong SAR will be limited to the portion of foreign taxes that are not entitled to relief in the residence jurisdiction.

 Net operating and capital losses

 Net operating losses incurred in an accounting year can be carried forward indefinitely to offset future profits of the business.
 A corporation carrying on more than one business may have losses in one business offset profits of the others, with any balance being carried forward.
+However, losses sustained from the sale of equity interests outside Hong Kong SAR (where the proceeds are received in Hong Kong SAR, and where the gain would have been taxable had a gain been derived from the transaction) may only be set off against the taxpayer’s assessable profits derived in the current or subsequent years of assessment from specified foreign-sourced income that is chargeable to profits tax under the refined FSIE regime.
 Net operating losses cannot be carried backward.

 Capital losses are not tax deductible.